vuvictor1/Flashing-Exit-Sign/README.md

 Program that displays a graphical output of an exit sign.
 Featured with colored panels and control buttons.
 Program written in C# language.
-Runs using a bash file.
+Runs using a bash script file.

 ***Run Instructions***
 ```